Guide

 • Type / for the slash menu

 The slash menu is your power tool.
-Type / anywhere to see all available block types — headings, lists, tables, images, and of course /citation.
+Type / anywhere to pick a block:

 Citations